apexad/homebridge-mysmartblinds-bridge/README.md

 ## notes
 1. Be sure to calibrate your blinds in the 'MySmartBlinds' app if you see that the blinds are not opening perfectly straight
+2. If after calibration you see blinds show as 99% Open (when using automation), set `report99Open` to `true` to see if this helps

 ## minimal configuration
 Add to platforms section of homebridge `config.json` after installing the plugin: